-Additional documentation required for Work Completed
+Documentation required for Work Completed:

-- Photos of your damages - Disposal location for any debris (Debris cannot be disposed within the 100-year floodplain) - o Damaged culverts - Vegetative debris - o Trees and branches - Cubic yards of debris must be calculated Keep track of the yardage that is being removed - Any permits obtained during the burning or burying of debris - Map of your damaged sites Number your sites according to site tracker guidance - You will also need to supply the material source location and certifications in the form of SHPO certifications or NDDOT material source certifications
+- 1. Photos of your damages

+- 2. Disposal location for any debris (Debris cannot be disposed within the 100-year floodplain)

+- Damaged culverts

+- Vegetative debris

+- Trees and branches

+- 3. Cubic yards of debris must be calculated Keep track of the yardage that is being removed.

+- 4. Any permits obtained during the burning or burying of debris.

+- 5. Map of your damaged sites Number your sites according to site tracker guidance

+- 6. You will also need to supply the material source location and certifications in the form of SHPO certifications or NDDOT material source certifications.

+- 7. Invoices for work completed must include the following:

+- Quantity of material placed.

+- Identify location (Section Lines)

+- Identify site #

+- Invoice date

+- Invoice #

+- Name of Contractor

+- Equipment used to include hours; hours are necessary when completing large sites (Culvert Repairs/Major Washouts).
+Equipment hours are NOT necessary for simple gravel placement.

+- 8. Dates of work